 1. It is not the largest city in Ghana

-The population of Accra is more than two million making it among the most populated metropolitan areas in the continent.
+The population of Accra is a little more than two million making it among the most populated metropolitan areas in the continent.
 Kumasi stands as the most populated city in the country.
-This two million is the number of people who reside in the city.
+The above-stated figure is the number of people who reside in the city.
 Accra is unlike most other African cities where the daytime population is dramatically different from the population in the evenings.
 Strange as this might sound, the population in most African cities is greater during the day than during the night.

 3. Accra is an unchanged capital

-Ghana was colonised by Britain back in the 19th century.
+Ghana was colonized by Britain back in the 19th century.
 However, contact between the country and Europe has been documented to exist even before the 16th century.
 The British installed Accra to be the capital of the country in the year 1877.
 More than a century later, it remains the unchanged capital of Ghana.
-It is the home of the government and also plays host to hundreds of embassies and high commissions in Ghana.
+It is the home of the government and also plays host to hundreds of embassies and high commissions in the country.

 4. One of the hottest places on the continent

 The countries located around the Sahara tend to be generally hot.
 Accra is not so close to the desert but still manages to rank highly among the hottest cities in the continent.
 This is primarily because of the humidity.
-Where there is heavy humidity, high temperatures are bound to follow.
-There is always sunshine, couple it with the humid air of the city and you have yourself a hot day.
-Any time between the months of November and March, the temperatures will be quite reasonable.
+Where there is heavy humidity, high temperatures are bound to be inevitable.
+There is always sunshine, add that to the humid air of the city and you have yourself a hot day.
+But any time between the months of November and March, the temperatures will be quite reasonable.